Go Youn-jung: 2022–present: Breakthrough and transition to lead roles

 In 2024, Go worked on two series.
-She completed filming tvN drama Resident Playbook, a spin-off of Hospital Playlist, originally scheduled for 2024, where she was cast as Oh Yi-young, a first-year obstetrics and gynaecology resident at Jongno Yulje Hospital.
-Following the drama's release on April 12, 2025, she ranked first on Good Data Corporation's list of the most buzzworthy actors from the third week of April until the second week of May.
-Despite a one-year delay, the drama was successful, earning Go a reward trip to Bali with the cast and crew.
-She also received praise for her performance and character development.
+She completed filming for the tvN drama Resident Playbook, a spin-off of Hospital Playlist, where she was cast as Oh Yi-young, a first-year obstetrics and gynaecology resident at Jongno Yulje Hospital.
+While its release was initially set for April 2024, the drama faced a one-year broadcast postponement due to a nationwide medical strike.
+Following its eventual premiere on, April 12, 2025, Go received praise for her performance and character development.
+Her performance also led her to rank first on the Good Data Corporation's top 10 list of the most buzzworthy actors in TV-OTT drama for four consecutive weeks, from the third week of April to the second week of May 2025, which later earned her the Best Actress (Television) title at the institution's 2025 FUNdex Awards.
+She also received a nomination for the Excellence Award at the 2025 Korea Drama Awards.
+Following the drama's commercial success, Go joined the cast and crew on a reward vacation to Bali.